robinsillem/SecurityTraining/Attacks/Session hijacking via XSS.md

 The Impact
 -----

 So, if XSS is injected into a page, what damage can it do?
 Depending on the device the page is loaded on, the damage can be **severe**.
-An example of this is the [Browser Exploitation Framework Project](http://beefproject.com/), a penetration testing tool, which like many of these can be used maliciously .
+An example of this is the [Browser Exploitation Framework Project](http://beefproject.com/), a penetration testing tool, which like many of these can be used maliciously.
 The 'benign' usage of BeEF is to navigate to the site under test, and then run a script from the browser address bar or a bookmark.
-This script loads a further script from the tester's location, which sets up hooks for the tester to control the target browser - that page is now a 'zombie' in a small botnet.
+This script loads a further script from the tester's location, which sets up hooks for the tester to control the target browser - that page is now a 'zombie' in a small botnet, *for testing purposes*.

 In the 'malicious' usage, the attacker identifies an XSS vulnerability in the target site, then (e.g.) sends the victim a shortened URL that injects and runs the initial script via that vulnerability.
 The attacker now owns the victim's browser.
-You can try this, if you have the time/inclination to set it all up, but it's not going to help you test for or prevent XSS vulnerabilities, just exploit them, and that's not what this course is about.

 The BeEF project has the whole spectrum of attacks.
-On the lower end of the severety spectrum, it can: get your session cookie; reroute all hyperlinks to a pre-determined one; detect plugins installed; and attempt to get stored credentials (and auto-complete values) in a page.
+On the lower end of the severity spectrum, it can: get your session cookie; reroute all hyperlinks to a pre-determined one; detect plugins installed; and attempt to get stored credentials (and auto-complete values) in a page.
 The rather alarming nature of what XSS can do starts to creep through when it can also: create a man-in-the-browser (logging every page you access); possibly change your router's admin password; take pictures through your webcam; perform social engineering in order to get your Google/Facebook/etc usernames and passwords; and potentially look through Gmail emails.
 The story just gets worse if the app uses PhoneGap.
 It can: locate you; list files on your device; list your contacts; record audio; and download files from the device -- all without the user's knowledge or approval.

 Now, consider the above in relation to Stored XSS on a high-profile target.
 Millions of people opening the page would have that script run and would all be hooked into calls from the server.
 They could also have access to passwords, and mount attacks to get even more.
 Scared yet?

+You can try this, if you have the time/inclination to set it all up, but it's not going to help you test for or prevent XSS vulnerabilities, just exploit them, and that's not what this course is about.

 Real-world examples